By Kristin Granero

 - They keep their cool.

 And when it comes to those high-priority appointments?
 Do your usual prep and then try not to sweat.
 “One thing I’ve learned working in the world of celebrities and entertainment is you have to treat interviews as any other normal conversation you’d have with your friend.
-The more comfortable and at ease they feel, the more likely you are to get better nuggets of information,” says Priscilla Rodriguez, senior digital editor at Latina.com.
+The more comfortable and at ease they feel, the more likely you are to get better nuggets of information,” says Priscilla Rodriguez, a freelance writer and editor.

 - They play pitcher and catcher.

-Christina Heiser, online senior associate editor at WomensHealthMag.com, points out that continuing to pitch story ideas is one of the easiest ways you can keep your creative juices flowing and stand out as a go-getter.
-“It’s totally OK if not every pitch turns into an article – I’ve often pitched an idea that turns into something completely different, and better!
+Christina Heiser, senior beauty editor at Webedia, points out that continuing to pitch story ideas is one of the easiest ways you can keep your creative juices flowing and stand out as a go-getter.
+“It’s totally OK if not every pitch turns into an article—I’ve often pitched an idea that turns into something completely different, and better!
 Being receptive to new ideas and working collaboratively are also great traits for an editor to have,” adds Heiser.

 - They try to imitate life and art.

 If possible, Perez recommends timing those stories so they’re a natural extension of your everyday life. “[When] doing a story about highlights, I’ll make sure to go in for mine around the time I’m doing research so I can pick my colorist’s brain.
 I leave with some good tips and great hair.
 It’s a win-win!” she says.